Authored by the expert who managed and guided the team behind the Mexico Property Pack

 What tenant profiles dominate rentals in Toluca?

-The three tenant profiles that dominate rentals in Toluca are students and young workers, local families, and commuters looking for easier access to Mexico City.
+The top three tenant profiles in Toluca are local workers and young professionals, students, and families looking for practical homes close to work, school or transport.

 Do tenants prefer furnished or unfurnished in Toluca?